Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupVnOnPC.md

     - For regex you need some techy knowledge or search around for a specific VN

+#### Info 3: Setting the dialogue speed to max to prevent missing text

+??? info "Setting the dialogue speed to max to prevent missing text <small>(click here)</small>"

+    - Some Visual Novels are sensitive, and that it will only textract a portion of its text since the dialogue appeared slowly
+        - Max up the dialogue speed in the VN settings

 #### Tip 1: Getting Visual Novels

 ??? tip "Getting Visual Novels <small>(click here)</small>"